sematext/docs/docs/experience/memory-usage.md

 />

 ## Supported Browsers
-At the moment the only web browser that will support memory usage measurements is Chrome starting from version **88**.
+At the moment, the only web browser that supports memory usage measurements is Chrome starting from version **88**.
 Until that version, you can register your website for [Origin Trials](https://developers.chrome.com/origintrials/#/view_trial/1281274093986906113) or turn on the **#experimental-web-platform-features** flag in Chrome.